awsdocs/amazon-cloudfront-developer-guide/doc_source/QueryStringParameters.md

 ## Query string parameters and CloudFront standard logs \(access logs\)<a name="query-string-parameters-access-logs"></a>

-For web and RTMP distributions, if you enable logging, CloudFront logs the full URL, including query string parameters\.
-For web distributions, this is true regardless of whether you have configured CloudFront to forward query strings to the origin\.
+If you enable logging, CloudFront logs the full URL, including query string parameters\.
+This is true regardless of whether you have configured CloudFront to forward query strings to the origin\.
 For more information about CloudFront logging, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.